-\begin{cor} For problems involving one dimensional training data, strong duality holds as a result of Corollary \ref{cor:1d_optimality} and Theorem \ref{theo:strong_duality} when $m\ge n+1$. \end{cor} Corollary \ref{cor:1d_strong_duality} implies that we can globally optimize \eqref{eq:2layer_function} using a subset of finite number of solutions in Corollary \ref{cor:1d_optimality}.
-However, in the following, we prove that this set of solutions is not unique so that there might exist other optimal solutions to \eqref{eq:problem_def2} with different function outputs. \begin{prop} The solution provided in Corollary \ref{cor:1d_optimality} is not unique in general.
+Besides, Corollary \ref{cor:1d_optimality} proves that the optimal function output is the linear spline interpolation for the input data, where the kinks of ReLU activations occur at one of the data points.
+However, in the following, we prove that this set of solutions is not unique so that there might exist other optimal solutions to \eqref{eq:problem_def2} with different function outputs. \begin{props} The solution provided in Corollary \ref{cor:1d_optimality} is not unique in general.
 Let us denote the set of active samples for an arbitrary neuron with the parameters $(\firstw,\bias)$ as $\mathcal{S}=\{i| \samplescalar_i \firstwscalar+\bias \geq 0 \}$ and its complementary $\mathcal{S}^c=\{ j|\samplescalar_j \firstwscalar+\bias < 0\}= [n]/\mathcal{S}$.
 Then, whenever $\sum_{i \in \mathcal{S}} v_i=0$, the value of the bias does not change the objective in the dual constraint.
 Thus, all the bias values in the range $[\max_{i \in \mathcal{S}}(-\samplescalar_i), \text{ }\min_{j \in \mathcal{S}^c}(-\samplescalar_j)]$ are optimal.
 In such cases, there are multiple optimal solutions for the training problem.
 Remarkably, our duality framework enables the construction of all optimal solutions.